 Connecting to the internet should be easy, right?
 You should be able to turn on your laptop, desktop computer, or other device and immediately be able to connect to your network, shouldn’t you?
 At least that’s what your device vendor or the commercials for new modems and routers have led you to believe.
 But networks can be complicated, and you can encounter errors that can leave you completely frustrated.
 One of those errors you may encounter is DHCP Lookup Failed.
-If you’re new to computer networks, you may be scratching your head, but this error is actually quite simple to understand doesn’t have to be a pain to solve.
+If you’re new to computer networks, you may be scratching your head, but this error is actually quite simple to understand and doesn’t have to be a pain to solve.

 Understanding DHCP